-To fight and fight well, one’ll need be able to sustain power throughout each round.
+To fight and fight well, you’ll need to be able to sustain power throughout each round.
 Having the ability to punch or kick hard and repeatedly over 3-5 minutes is no easy task.
 Power endurance training, which is the capacity to perform repeated explosive movements near maximal exertion, is tough, but it’s essential to one’s success in the ring.

 Train power endurance by performing explosive exercises of a moderate load for about 30-45 seconds (or 15-20 reps), resting for 30 seconds, and repeating for 5 rounds.
 Circuit training is another great option.
 But, it’s critical to remember that the intervals should be at least 30 seconds long.
-It is recommended to increase the aerobic endurance as well.
+It is recommended to increase aerobic endurance as well.
 Train those muscles to use energy more efficiently by going for long runs or increasing the length of the cardiovascular training.

 3. Implement Plyometrics

 Plyometric training is great for MMA because it will help increase explosive power and quickness.
 Good fighters can change directions almost instantly and hit with force by exploding through their hips.
 For the best results, try 2-3 plyo sessions per week along with the resistance-training regimen.
-Just make sure to give about 48 hours of rest in between plyo sessions to allow for full recovery.
+Just make sure to give about 48 hours of rest in between play sessions to allow for a full recovery.
 Some great plyometric exercises for MMA fighters include plyo push-ups, single-arm throws, side throws, jump squats, bounding, and lateral high hops.

-The best practice for doing plyos is to warm-up well before doing them.
+The best practice for doing plyos is to warm up well before doing them.
 It’s also smart to do them on a softer surface like a mat or turf.
 Jumping on concrete can be really tough on the back and knees.

 4. Train Core

 There’s a lot more to core training than lower back extensions and sit-ups.
-The amount of power behind kicks, punches, and throws depends on the strength of the core.
+The amount of power behind kicks punches and throws depends on the strength of the core.
 This is why MMA training should be packed with core-strengthening exercises.

 A person’s abdominals are just like any other muscle in their body—they can grow in size and strength with resistance training.
 Doing thousands of bodyweight crunches might seem like a good idea, but it’s much more effective and efficient to use fewer reps with more weight.